matrix-org/sydent/README.rst

 Longer answer: if you want to allow user lookup via emails and phone numbers in a private federation of multiple homeservers, Sydent _might_ be useful for you.
-If you want to your homeserver to be able to verify phone numbers via SMS and you have an API token for the `OpenMarket HTTP SMS API
+If you want your homeserver to be able to verify phone numbers via SMS and you have an API token for the `OpenMarket HTTP SMS API
 <https://www.openmarket.com/docs/Content/apis/v4http/overview.htm>`_, then
 Sydent might be useful for you.